ramokz/phantom-camera-docs/docs/noise/phantom-camera-noise-emitter-2d.md

 <Property propertyName="noise_emitter_layer" propertyType="int" propertyDefault="1">
 <template v-slot:propertyDescription>

 Enabled layers will affect [PhantomCamera2D](/core-nodes/phantom-camera-2d#noise_emitter_layer) nodes with at least one corresponding layer enabled.
-The layer value uses a bitmask.

 Enabling multiple corresponding layers on the same `PhantomCamera2D` causes no additional effect.

+**Note:** The layer value uses a bitmask.

 ::: tip Tip
 A helper function also exists called `set_noise_emitter_layer_value()`, where you can supply a specific layer number and then enable / disable it (see setter example below).
 Use this if you prefer not supply bitmask values.